-Clutch Academy Juke 1.5 dCi
+Clutch Academy Nissan Juke 1.5 dCi

-REPXPERT Alistair Mason is replacing the clutch & dual mass flywheel (DMF) on a 2011 Nissan Juke 1.5 dCi, with a very heavy clutch pedal.
-After some initial diagnosis, gearbox removal was advised & authorization given.
-With a recommended repair time of 4.9 hours, and all repair instructions & service information available through Schaeffler's REPXPERT information portal, this makes a great repair for any independent workshop.
+REPXPERT Alistair Mason is replacing the clutch and dual mass flywheel (DMF) on a 2011 Nissan Juke 1.5 dCI, the vehicle has been booked in due to a very heavy clutch pedal.
+With a recommended re-pair time of 4.9 hours and all repair instructions and service information available through Schaeffler's REPXPERT information portal, this makes a great repair for any independent workshop.